While the whole of eCommerce speaks of conversions, so much of that success lies in the powers of A/B testing.

 23. Test one variant with a social proof badge on the hero image vs. another with press mentions

-Huel, for example, showcases a Trustpilot badge on their hero space for good measure.
+Huel, for example, showcases a Trustpilot badge on their hero space as part of their a/b testing for eCommerce ideas:

 24. Test between “free shipping” & “free mystery gift” callouts on the strip above primary navigation